RohanAwhad/async-grpo/Readme.md

 #### Generation Worker

 The generation worker ([`GenerationVLLMWorker`](vllm_worker.py)) is responsible for generating rollouts.
 It uses a vllm asynchronous engine to generate these rollouts, and then it utilizes HF's [math-verify](https://github.com/huggingface/Math-Verify) to compute a reward (it expects a `gt_answer` key in the sample dict).
-This worker also completes most of the sample dict, including defining the IDs used for reference logprobs and training (`sample_position_ids`), as well as the `advantages` used in GRPO (or the normalized rewards across a sample’s rollouts).
+This worker also completes most of the sample dict, including defining the IDs used for reference logprobs and training (`sample_position_ids`), as well as the `advantages` used in GRPO (or the normalized rewards across a sample's rollouts).

 #### Logprob Worker